My Dinner

 Instructions

-• To activate the yeast – stir the yeast into the lukewarm milk.
-(The milk should not be warmer than 40 degrees).
-Leave to rest for 10 minutes.
-You should see little bubbles forming at the surface.
+• Stir the yeast and sugar into the lukewarm milk.
+The milk should not be warmer than 40°C / 104°F. Leave to rest for 10 minutes until you see little bubbles forming at the surface.

 • In a large bowl combine the flour, sugar, butter, egg, salt and yeast-milk mixture.
-Using a hand- or stand mixer with a dough hook, mix the ingredients to thick dough.
-You can also use your hands to knead the dough.
-Knead for at least 5 minutes.
-Should your dough be too sticky you can add a little more flour.
+Knead for at least 10 minutes until you have a smooth, thick dough.
+If the dough is too sticky add a little more flour.

-• Form the dough into a ball and place it in a bowl.
-Cover the bowl with a tea towel.
-Leave to rise in a warm place for at least an hour.
-After this time the dough should have roughly doubled in size.
+• Form the dough into a ball, cover with a tea towel and leave to rise in a warm place for at least an hour until roughly doubled in size.

-• Place them on a baking tray lined with parchment.
-Cover with a teatowel and leave to rise for a further 30 minutes.
+• Place on a lined baking tray, cover and leave to rise for a further 30 minutes

-• In the meantime mix the tablespoon of milk with the egg yolk.
-Preheat your oven to 180°C or 356°F
+• Mix the egg yolk with the tablespoon of milk.
+Preheat your oven to 180°C / 356°F.

 • After 30 minutes brush the buns with the egg-milk mixture.